ahemaid/KGraphX/README.md

 Fuseki Server Installation
 -----------------
-1. Download Fuseki server with the following command:
+1. you can download the latest version normally under their [website](https://jena.apache.org/download/index.cgi\) or download Fuseki server with the following command:
 ```
 wget https://downloads.apache.org/jena/binaries/apache-jena-fuseki-4.8.0.tar.gz
 ```
-or you can download the latest version normally under their [website](https://jena.apache.org/download/index.cgi\).
 2. Extract the compressed file.
 3. Find location of “apache-jena-fuseki-4.8.0”.
 4. Login to the terminal under the extracted folder.